rixx/books.rixx.de/src/reviews/2018/babel-17.md

   rating: 5
 ---

 It's been a long time (apart from Too Like The Lightning) that I've read a novel that felt so tailored to me like **Babel-17**.
 I mean, it's a queer polyamorous scifi novel where linguistics are key, even to winning space battles, which there are plenty of.
 I have no words.
-It's also been the first time in a while that a novel brought me to tears.<br /><br />This is absolutely what scifi is supposed to be like.
+It's also been the first time in a while that a novel brought me to tears.

+This is absolutely what scifi is supposed to be like.
 It's rapid, and fun, and deep, and thoughtful, and introduces alien concepts and human behaviour, and ….
 I can absolutely see why it won the very first Nebula Award – even though I was very surprised to hear it's as old as 1966.
 It doesn't feel aged at all.